railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 his department manager, who is then responsible for approving it or asking for corrections.

-Each manager can then look at a list of his department's timesheets waiting for approval using the menu :menuselection:`Human Resource --> Timesheets --> My Department's Timesheets --> Timesheets to validate`.
+Each manager can then look at a list of his department's timesheets waiting for approval using the menu :menuselection:`Human Resource --> Reporting  --> Timesheet --> Timesheet Sheet Analysis` by appling the proper filters.
 He then has to approve them or return them to their initial state.

-To define the departmental structure, use the menu :menuselection:`Administration --> Users --> Departments --> Departments`.
+To define the departmental structure, use the menu :menuselection:`Human Resources --> Configuration --> Human Resources --> Departments`.

 .. tip:: Timesheet approval